Mueid97/Mueid97/README.md

 <br />

-- 🔭 I’m currently working on MERN Project
+- 🔭 I’m currently working on MERN Project.
-- 🌱 I’m currently learning React and Node
+- 🌱 I’m currently Working React and Node.
-- 📫 How to reach me: +8801719844338
+- 📫 How to reach me: +8801719844338 (Whats app)

 ## :computer: Technologies that I know